Russophilia: Serbia

-Russia is popular in Serbia, and many Serbs have traditionally seen Russia as a close ally due to shared Slavic heritage, culture, and the Orthodox faith.
-According to the European Council on Foreign Relations, 54% of Serbians see Russia as an ally.
-In comparison, 11% see the European Union as an ally, and only 6% see the United States in the same manner.
+Serbia has historically been regarded as one of the most pro-Russian countries not only in Europe but also globally, with sympathies towards Russia remaining widespread to this day.
+Many Serbs consider Russia to be one of their country's closest allies, particularly due to the countries' shared (or similar) Slavic heritage, culture, language, and Eastern Orthodox Christian faith.
+According to the European Council on Foreign Relations' 2021 opinion poll, 54% of Serbians considered Russia as an ally.
+In comparison, 11% perceived the European Union as an ally, and only 6% regarded the United States in the same manner.

-During the 2022 Russian invasion of Ukraine, People's Patrol, a far-right group, organized pro-Russian rallies in Belgrade, which were attended by 4,000 people.
+In 2017, the inhabitants of the Serbian village of Adžinci renamed their village Putinovo, in honor of Vladimir Putin.
+Following the 2022 Russian invasion of Ukraine, People's Patrol, a far-right group, organized pro-Russian rallies in Belgrade, which were attended by 4,000 people.